 We all have some degree of implicit bias that dictates our thinking about others – good and bad.
 Implicit is, by definition, an underlying “inherent” belief.
 And as such, it is often unidentified.
 It can be deeply rooted in a lifetime of associations that have developed into a model in our minds.

-It can also affect our thinking after many Art events.
+It can also affect our thinking after years (or too many weekends in a row) of doing Art events.
 We often “unwittingly” categorize certain people as unlikely to buy.
 They are too young, too old, too shiny, or too dull.
-“Those” people never buy.
+We then decide that “those” people never buy.
 It becomes your implicit bias.
 Eventually, it can become an unconscious belief that affects your attitude and actions.

 Even worse, it’s a self-fulfilling prophecy.
 You don’t engage.
 They don’t buy.

-You continue to grow your (entirely unscientific) statistical proof that Those People never buy.
-And every time they walk away without buying, you “pride” yourself on having identified them property.
+You continue to grow your (entirely unscientific) statistical proof that Those people never buy.
+And every time they walk away without buying, you “pride” yourself on having identified them properly.
 At the very least, you don’t feel like a loser who didn’t get a sale.
 How could you?
 “They” don’t buy Art.

 Avoid this unproductive self-fulfilling prophecy